HTTP - Messages

 General-header: These header fields have general applicability for both request and response messages.

-Request-header: These header fields are applicability only for request messages.
+Request-header: These header fields have applicability only for request messages.

-Response-header: These header fields are applicability only for response messages.
+Response-header: These header fields have applicability only for response messages.

-Entity-header: These header fields define metainformation about the entity-body or, if no body is present
+Entity-header: These header fields define meta information about the entity-body or, if no body is present, about the resource identified by the request.

 All the above mentioned headers follow the same generic format and each of the header field consists of a name followed by a colon (:) and the field value as follows: